Do I pay the ULEZ and London Congestion Charge at Christmas?

 Is the Congestion Charge and ULEZ payable on weekends?

-Yes - both charges apply to 'qualifying' motorists driving in London on all weekends - Saturday and Sunday - aside from the festive period, when the Congestion Charge may be suspended for a week, and the ULEZ for Christmas Day.
+Yes - both charges apply to 'qualifying' motorists driving in London on all weekends - Saturday and Sunday - aside from the festive period, when the Congestion Charge is suspended for a week, and the ULEZ for Christmas Day.

 Is the ULEZ and Congestion Charge paid on bank holidays?